 This post may contain affiliate links.

-In my humble opinion, garlic is one of the best things we grow.
-It is easy to plant, it miraculously transforms from one clove to a full head, and if properly dried and cured it can last through the whole winter.
+Garlic is one of the best things you can grow.
+It is easy to plant, miraculously transforms from one clove to a full head, and if properly dried and cured, it can last through the whole winter.

-In addition, if you grow enough garlic it is easy to re-seed, which means you could buy seed garlic once and never have to buy it again! (check out our article on growing enough garlic for a year!)
+In addition, if you grow enough garlic, it is easy to reseed, which means you could buy seed garlic once and never have to buy it again!

 Garlic is ready to harvest when the bottom third of the stalks have started to turn from green to yellow or brown.
 You can always pull one or two heads to make sure it is ready before harvesting your whole crop.

-The ideal time to harvest is after you’ve had a bit of rain, so that the soil is a a little bit looser and the heads will pull up more easily.
+The ideal time to harvest is after a bit of rain when the soil is a bit looser, and the heads will pull up more easily.

-To harvest garlic, grip the greens as close to the surface soil as you can and gently but firmly pull the full garlic head out.
-Be careful to keep the garlic greens attached.
-If the garlic head does not come easily, use a large shovel to carefully dig down around the garlic and prop up the soil to loosen it and pull out the garlic heads.
+To harvest garlic, grip the greens as close to the surface soil as you can and gently but firmly pull the full garlic head out, keeping the garlic greens attached.
+If the head does not come easily, use a large shovel to carefully dig down around the garlic and prop up the soil to loosen it and pull out the garlic heads.

-If you have grown different varieties of garlic, make sure to keep the harvest separated into sections and to label the containers.
-You might be transferring your garlic a few times so keep track of those labels carefully if you want to keep your varieties separate from each other.
-We find that the plastic trays that come from the plant store are great for harvesting garlic because they have built in ventilation.
+If you have grown different varieties of garlic, make sure to separate the harvest into sections and label the containers.
+You might be transferring your garlic a few times, so keep track of those labels carefully if you want to keep your varieties separate.
+We find that the plastic trays that come from the plant store are great for harvesting garlic because they have built-in ventilation.

 Whatever categories you need, this is a great time to organize.
-You can tie the garlic into bunches (we like to do 5 heads per bunch but you can do as many as 10).
-If necessary, label your garlic bunches so you don’t lose track of which bundle is which type.
+You can tie the garlic into bunches (we like to do five heads per bunch, but you can do as many as 10).
+Label your garlic bunches so you don’t lose track of which bundle is which type.

-If you have grown any soft-necked garlic that can be braided, separate that out as well.
+If you have grown any soft-necked garlic that can be braided, separate that as well.

 Once you have sorted your garlic and collected it into bunches, you’ll want to find a good place for it to cure.
 The ideal location to cure garlic is cool, shady, and dry and gets good air ventilation.